ahmad-asaad/ToDo-WebApp/README.md

 # To-Do Web App

-A simple To-Do Web App to pratice JavaScript.
+A simple To-Do Web App to practice JavaScript.

 Note : I did not make the HTML and CSS used in this project.